lidofinance/anchor-collateral-steth/README.md

-> **⚠️  Deprecation notice**: The Lido stops maintaining the Anchor - stETH integration.
-Minting is discontinued.
+> **⚠️  Deprecation notice**: The Lido DAO stops maintaining the Anchor <> stETH integration.
+Minting and rewards distribution are discontinued.
 Withdrawals continue to work.
 More about [here](https://research.lido.fi/t/sunsetting-lido-on-terra/2367)

 # stETH as Anchor collateral